 8. Once they’re cool (about 10 minutes), you can use them immediately, or store in the fridge for later.

-On a related note: If you haven’t seen this October Unprocessed guest post yet about my friend Michelle’s chickens, check it out!
+On a related note: If you haven’t yet seen this post about my friend Michelle’s chickens, check it out!